Albury Airport: History

-Kendell airlines remained a major operator serving Albury on behalf of Ansett Australia until 2002, flying to both Sydney and Melbourne.
+Kendell Airlines remained a major operator serving Albury on behalf of Ansett until 2002, flying to both Sydney and Melbourne.
 Virgin Blue launched Embraer 170 double-daily jet services from Sydney to Albury in February 2008.
 Further extensions to the passenger terminal to incorporate new security screening facilities were completed in 2009 at a cost of around $5 million.
 The Virgin E-jets would later be replaced on this route by 68-seat ATR-72s and were eventually withdrawn when successor Virgin Australia entered voluntary administration in 2020 and was restructured under new ownership.

-Brindabella Airlines provided a direct service to Canberra for a number of years from the mid 2000s, but this ended controversially in 2012 when the airline cited an expected increase in operating costs due to the implementation of the a carbon pricing scheme by set to be introduced by the Gillard Government.
+Brindabella Airlines provided a direct service to Canberra for a number of years from April 2003, but this ended controversially in 2012 when the airline cited an expected increase in operating costs due to the implementation of the a carbon pricing scheme by set to be introduced by the Gillard government.
 At the time of the cancellation, the route was reported to be performing poorly, averaging only six passengers per flight.

-JETGO Australia introduced jet services to Brisbane in June 2016 using 36-seat Embraer ERJ-135LRs, expanding to two weekly return flights to the Gold Coast from 29 June 2017.
-JETGO Australia's services later ceased after the company entered voluntary administration on 1 June 2018.
+JetGo introduced jet services to Brisbane in June 2016 using 36-seat Embraer ERJ-135LRs, expanding to two weekly return flights to the Gold Coast from 29 June 2017.
+JetGo's services ceased after the company entered voluntary administration on 1 June 2018.